Pediatric Dental Care: When Babies Become Tweens and Tweens Become Teens

 Many parents feed their toddlers sugary drinks in bottles or sippy cups.
 These bacteria-producing liquids tend to pool around the front baby teeth when administered this way, creating concentrated areas for potential decay.
 Avoid giving your child juices or sweetened water in a bottle or sippy cup, and don’t let your child fall asleep with these in hand (or mouth!).

 Once solid foods are introduced to your toddler, maintaining good eating habits will go a long way toward ensuring those baby teeth are replaced with healthy adult teeth.
 Besides providing excellent nutritional value, fruits, vegetables and whole grains can also leave less fuel for plaque to grow with.
 Adequate exposure to fluoride is a must for young children.
-If your water supply lacks proper levels of fluoride, pediatric dentistry techniques can assist your child with fluoride washes and applications to strengthen baby teeth enamel.
+If your water supply lacks proper levels of fluoride, pediatric dental care techniques can assist your child with fluoride washes and applications to strengthen baby teeth enamel.

 Share a smile with us!
 Follow us on Twitter, like us on Facebook, or add us to Google+.